 If you want to start practicing right now, you may find your fit on TINT Yoga.

-To prepare your body for Padmasana, it’s a good idea to practice some hip openers, for example in Katchie Ananda’s class Forward Bends & Hip Openers, Kristin McGee’s Hip-Opening Yoga Flow, or Duncan Wong‘s Lotus Hip Therapy.
+To prepare your body for Padmasana, it’s a good idea to practice some hip openers, for example in Katchie Ananda’s class Forward Bends & Hip Openers, in Ami Norton‘s class Flow for Release or in Mathieu Boldron‘s Master Flying Hip Opening.

 You can start meditation straight away with this free Introduction into Yoga Meditation, which is part of Matt’s 30-day training plan.

 A great way to set up a regular meditation routine is Matt Giordano‘s 30-Day Yoga & Meditation Challenge on TINT.

 This article was provided by Liz Salvatore, a thorough and meticulous Content Analyst.
 She commits herself to continuous learning and focuses on sharing ideas and techniques learned from her experiences.
 Liz is a passionate writer who loves writing about health and wellness.
 She writes in a concise manner so that the information is helpful for everyone.